 The 360-degree assessment is a powerful tool for learning and, most importantly, development.
 By understanding leaders’ current effectiveness, as well as their potential, you can set the stage for organizational success.

-Integrating 360 assessment into talent management can help identify what’s most important for an organization in order to attain the strategic goals.
-Done correctly, implementation can improve the financial performance of organizations, strengthen their talent, and enhance the talent pipeline.
+By integrating 360 assessments into their talent management plan, organizations can help identify what’s most important in order to attain their strategic goals.
+The correct implementation of 360 assessments should improve an organization’s financial performance, strengthen its existing talent, and enhance its talent pipeline.

-Be able to clearly articulate why the 360 initiative is important: how does it connect to the business strategy and the talent strategy?
+How does the 360 initiative connect to your business strategy and to your talent strategy?
 Making strategic decisions about what you want to accomplish with 360 will enable you to tell if your investment made a difference.
-Your organization will need to be clear about the reason for the initiative.
 Be sure to answer these questions:

 - Why do you need this?
-What business problem are you trying to solve and how will the 360 help you?
+What business problem are you trying to solve?

 - Why right now?
 What’s made this a priority?